 And that's just the big ones.

 Some of these features rely heavily on AI.
-For example, Photoshop's new Generative Fill works the exact same way as DALL·E 3 or Stable Diffusion.
+For example, Photoshop's Generative Fill and Generative Expand features work the exact same way as DALL·E 3 or Midjourney.
 Others, like Lensa's ability to detect whether you shot a portrait or a landscape, rely on far simpler image recognition algorithms.

 Either way, at the core, these photo editors are relying on AI techniques like machine learning to create an intelligent and automated image editing experience.
 However you slice it, that sounds like AI image editing to me.